Help Protect Sea Turtles!

 3. Choose responsibly caught seafood.
 Sea turtles are vulnerable to commercial fishing methods like trawling, longlines, and drift gillnets, becoming unwanted catch (also known as "bycatch") that is discarded like trash.
 To help make turtle friendly seafood choices check out the Monterey Bay Aquarium’s Seafood Watch which is also available as a handy app for your phone!

 4. Just say NO to plastics!
 Sea turtles and other ocean life mistake plastic as food and ingest it.
 An estimated that more than 100 million marine animals die each year as a result of eating or getting entangled in plastic.
-Avoid using disposable plastic bags, bottles, and straws.
-Check out some easy ways to reduce or eliminate your use of plastics here.
+Avoid using disposable plastic bags, bottles, and "skip the straw."
+Check out some easy ways to reduce your use of plastics here.

 5. Leave No Trace.
-This means practicing good housekeeping when visiting the beach.
-Remove your trash (and trash left by others) and any obstacles that may become hazards for nesting sea turtles and hatchlings or be wind or wave driven into the ocean.
-Turtles need clean beaches (and oceans!) to increase their chances of survival.
+This means practicing good housekeeping when visiting a beach where turtles nest.
+Remove your trash (and trash left by others) and any obstacles that may become hazards for nesting sea turtles and hatchlings like beach furniture, holes, and sandcastles.
+Turtles need clean and clear beaches (and oceans!) to increase their chances of survival.

 6. Join a volunteer expedition and contribute to conservation efforts!
 Witnessing a sea turtle nesting or baby turtles erupting from a nest is pure magic.
 Click here for a list of our Volunteer Expeditions.
 Proceeds from our trips directly benefit local sea turtle conservation efforts.

 7. Turtles dig the dark!
 Sea turtles need dark beaches for nesting and for navigating their way to the ocean.
 Light from beachfront development can deter females from coming ashore to nest as well as lead newly born hatchling away from the water and towards danger.
 Learn more about sea turtle beach etiquette here.